siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 Panes are interactive components that allow users to access content that isn't constantly visible on the screen.
-Panes consist of a basic layout with a header and a content area.
-When collapsed, panes can be fully hidden or reduced to a bar.
-In our applications, we often include contextual information, options, trees and lists in the pane's content area.
+Panes have a header and a content area.
+When collapsed, panes are either hidden or reduced to a bar.
+In our applications, we often include contextual information, options, trees and lists inside panes.

-Panes can help users to focus better on their tasks since related controls are visually grouped and the main content contains less information.
-They are beneficial to use for more compact and hierarchically better organized content, providing a more dynamic layout.
+Panes help users focus on tasks as related controls are visually grouped and the main content has less information.
+They are also beneficial for compact and hierarchically organized content and provide a more dynamic layout.

 ![Pane overview](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1680-22044&mode=design&t=iP7h44Wf17P209P7-4)